albertoscode/sakila-cis-inspection-scripts/README.md

 ## Sakila Sample Database Version

 The scripts in this repository have been tested on the Sakila sample database v1.0.
 However, they should work on other versions of the Sakila sample database with minimal modifications.
-Please ensure that you test and modify the scripts as necessary for your specific version of the Sakila sample database.

 [⬆️ Back to top](#sakila-sample-database-inspection-scripts-for-cis-controls)